Disability Benefits Cut Off | Co-Authors Ian Hurley and Bram Lecker

 At the other end, your insurance company will be looking closely at their bottom line.
 When two years are up, they will seek out any opportunity to discontinue your benefits.
 And they will make endless requests for more and updated information from your attending physician.
 They will push you back to your employer who, in turn, will want nothing to do with you.
 And you end up dejected, frustrated and feeling like the proverbial hot potato.

 Peace of Mind Contracts

 Well before you get to this situation, and especially when you are at this stage, consider hiring an experienced lawyer and conserve your energy for your recovery.
 The law is on your side and crystal clear in this matter.
-And our team of experienced employment lawyers are intricately familiar with this battle.
+Our team of experienced employment lawyers are intricately familiar with this battle.

 If your employer terminates your employment for “frustration of the employment contract” they are not required to pay you severance.
 However, they still owe you notice.
-And during the notice period, you are entitled to all your benefits, including LTD, which often amounts ot 66% of your income.
+And during the notice period, you are entitled to all your benefits, including LTD, which often amounts to 66% of your income.

 Furthermore, some serious illnesses and permanent disabilities would satisfy the requirements for you to receive LTD benefits to age 65, as laid out in your benefits booklet.

 Your Employee Benefit package is a legal peace of mind contract.
 And that is precisely what you should expect from it.
 Our courts impose serious fines on parties who inflict unnecessary mental injury and harassment on employees simply trying to claim their entitlements.